Best Books of All Time

 by Miguel de Cervantes

-The first modern novel, in which a man driven mad by reading chivalric romances rides out to become a knight.
-Cervantes invented the meta-fictional novel, the unreliable narrator, and the examination of reading as behavior simultaneously.
+A man driven mad by reading chivalric romances rides out to become a knight.
+Cervantes plays brilliantly with storytelling, narration, and the ways reading shapes a person.

 Skip this if: Skip this as anything other than a long-term project — this is a commitment.